Division of BRF

 What is CMIT?

-The Center for Molecular Imaging and Therapy is an independent research organization with the mission to advance and perform molecular imaging research.
+The Center for Molecular Imaging and Therapy is an independent research organization with the mission to advance and perform pre-clinical and clinical imaging research, and to manufacture and distribute radiopharmaceuticals.

 What is molecular imaging?